learn-co-curriculum/iron-starter-part-one/README.md

 }
 ```

+Yay!!
 We've successfully set up our store.
-Now it's time to use our store so we are able to Create, Read, Update and Delete campaigns.

 ### Master Routes

-Let's go to our `App.js` file and add a couple of routes to set us up with a Home component when we are at the root `/` route and a Campaigns component when we are at `/campaigns`.
-Open up the `App.js` and add the following code.
+Now that we've set up our store we need to add some basic routes in our `App` Component.
+One route that renders a `Home` component for the `/` route and a `Campaigns` for the `/campaigns` route.
+Open up `App.js` and add the following code:

 ```javascript
 // ./src/App.js